Have you considered writing an eBook but have no idea where to start?

-Converting your blog posts into an eBook is one of the simplest ways to start making money with your blog, or to create an excellent opt-in.
-If people are reading your blog posts, they love the information you are sharing and they will likely download or purchase your eBook!
+Converting your blog posts into an eBook is one of the simplest ways to start making money with your blog or to create an excellent opt-in.
+If people read your blog posts, they love the information you are sharing and will likely download or purchase your eBook!

 After your eBook is complete, create a landing page for it.
 Whether you sell or use it to grow your email list is essential.

 Once the sales page is complete, create several images for social media that link directly to that sales page for increased exposure.
 This will get you more newsletter sign-ups or make you more money.

 About the Author